theodi/open-standards-guidebook/README.md

 ## Other useful bits

-- Regenerate the table of content for this README.md (or any other) by running `./scripts/gh-md-toc README.md` and pasting in the output
+- Regenerate the table of content for this README.md (or any other) by running `yarn docs:toc` and pasting in the output